Muscadine-Labs/Muscadine-Smart-Contracts/contracts/ERC20FeeSplitter-V2/README.md

 # ERC20FeeSplitterV2

-Upgradeable fee splitter smart contract with dynamic payee management and owner controls.
+Fee splitter smart contract with dynamic payee management and owner controls.

 ## Overview

-ERC20FeeSplitterV2 is an upgradeable version of the fee splitter that supports multiple payees, dynamic payee management, and owner-controlled upgrades.
-It uses the UUPS (Universal Upgradeable Proxy Standard) pattern for upgradeability while maintaining all the security features of V1.
+ERC20FeeSplitterV2 is a fee splitter that supports multiple payees and dynamic payee management.
+The owner can add, remove, and update payees and their shares.
+The contract uses a proxy pattern for deployment but **upgrades are disabled** - the contract cannot be upgraded after deployment.

 **✅ Ready for Deployment:**
 - All 33 tests passing